The Ol’ 90-Day Costa Rica to Nicaragua Border Run

 Walk inside the office, fill out the entry form, stand in line, show your return bus ticket, pay your fee, and ask for another 90-day stamp.

 Walk through the exit.
-Any luggage, packs, or purses will go through x-ray machine.
+Any luggage, packs, or purses will go through an x-ray machine.

 You’re done.
 Drive away or get a bus, shuttle, taxi, or however you got there.